54wedge/blog_builder/README.md

 | Custom_name   | string | yes      |  | replace strings in the html braced with `%%` like %%Custom_name%% |
 | Abstract      | string   | yes      | 1.strings before `<!--more-->`<br>2.
 "No Abstract" | the function is within index.py |

-Note: missing the meta data block will give you a warning while missing meta data will not give you a warning
+Note: Missing the meta data block will give you a warning while missing meta data will not give you a warning

 ### Template
 Working